mnepel/bacteria_in_arboreal_ant_nests/README.md

 # Raw sequencing data
 The raw sequencing reads and meta data are deposited in the NCBI Short Read Archive under the BioProject accession number PRJNA777006

-# ASV count table
+# ASV count table (metaASVcountTableSeq.txt)
-The ASV count table also includes metadata and representative sequences
+The ASV count table also includes metadata and representative sequences.

+# Alpha diversity (Shannon indices.xls)
+Shannon indices can be found in this file, repreentign the source data behind the alpha diversity plots.
+Defferent sheets represent different Figures.

 # Citation
 If you use part of this script, please cite: